republique-et-canton-de-geneve/sedex-Message-Handler/README.md

 # Compiling and running

-Several steps need to be done in order to make the software work correctly.
+Several steps need to be completed in order to make the software work correctly.

 ## Preconditions